Use this SleepFoundation.org link for the most current discount on Contour Living pillows

 Traditional pillows have a tendency to push against CPAP masks at night, which can cause uncomfortable pressure against the face.
 The Vive CPAP Pillow has an ergonomic design that allows CPAP masks to rest with minimal pushback against the face.

-The pillow is 13 inches by 20 inches, with a 3.5-inch loft that is ideal for back and side sleepers.
+The pillow is made with solid memory foam encased in a machine-washable polyester shell.
 The unique shape includes cutout curves that provide a space for the mask and tubes to rest, producing minimal pushback against the face.
 This not only feels more comfortable but also reduces the risk of your mask being pulled away from your face, which can lead to leakage.

 Vive CPAP Pillows purchased on Health Products For You may be returned within 30 days for a refund, minus a restocking fee.

-Unlike most of the other CPAP pillows on the market, the Core Products Mini CPAP pillow has a fairly simple design and a down alternative filling.
+Unlike most of the other CPAP pillows on the market, the Core Products Mini CPAP Pillow has a fairly simple design and a down alternative filling.
 The pillow provides surprisingly robust support to CPAP users regardless of their mask type or preferred sleeping position.
-Its lightweight design also makes it a great choice for frequent travellers, including for use while traveling by air.

-While molded foam pillows are now the most popular form, the crescent shape is one of the original CPAP pillow designs.
-The pillow is shaped to fit against the body without any excess, leaving plenty of room for whatever type of mask you use.
+The pillow’s lightweight design makes it a great choice for frequent travelers, including for use while traveling by air.
 It is effective for both side and back sleepers, although its design may be an adjustment for side sleepers accustomed to a larger pillow.
 Active side sleepers may also dislodge the pillow, as it requires fairly precise positioning.
+The Mini CPAP is also a good choice if you enjoy the feel of alternative down instead of memory foam.

 Choosing the right CPAP pillow can be confusing.
 There is a wide range of pillows specifically designed for CPAP users, and other types of pillows — particularly wedge, cervical, and adjustable pillows — can also be helpful for CPAP users.
 We’ll walk you through the details you should know and factors to consider before making a purchase.
 By focusing on your own needs and arming yourself with information, it’s possible to choose a CPAP pillow that provides you with personalized comfort.